Rome's best cathedrals

 What are the Major Basilicas of Rome?

-To these conditions Pope Clement VI later added the visit to the Basilica of St. John Lateran and later joined St. Mary Major.
+To these conditions Pope Clement VI later added the visit to the Basilica of St. John Lateran and later joined Santa Maria Maggiore.

-In fact, visiting all of them is still the requirement to obtain the Roman Jubilee indulgence today.
+In fact, visiting all of them is still the requirement for the Roman Jubilee indulgence today.

-How do the Major Basilicas differ from the Minor Basilicas?
+What is the difference between the Major Basilicas and the Minor Basilicas?

 The word "basilica" means "notable church" and refers to a Christian temple that, because of its antiquity, majesty or because of the services celebrated in it, enjoys certain privileges.

-While the Major Basilicas are located in the Vatican and Rome, there are four of them and they are counted on the fingers of one hand, the Minor Basilicas are more than a thousand and are spread throughout different countries of the world.
+While the Major Basilicas are located in the Vatican and Rome, there are four of them and they can be counted on the fingers of one hand, the Minor Basilicas are more than a thousand and are spread throughout different countries of the world.

 What privileges and attributes do the Major Basilicas of Rome have?

-- High Altar: Only the Pope and his special delegates can celebrate Mass at the altars of the Major Basilicas.
+- High Altar: Only the Pope and his special delegates can celebrate Mass on the altars of the Major Basilicas.

-- Holy Door: Each of the Major Basilicas in Rome has a Holy Door that remains sealed except in Jubilee years, when it is opened so that pilgrims can pass through it and obtain the plenary indulgence.
+- Holy Door: Each of the Major Basilicas of Rome has a Holy Door that is always sealed except in Jubilee years, when it is opened so that pilgrims can pass through it and obtain the plenary indulgence.

-Are all the Major Basilicas of Rome worth visiting?
+Is it worthwhile to visit all the Major Basilicas of Rome?

 Absolutely!
-Whether you are a religious person or not, visiting these very special temples is a fantastic opportunity to discover the more spiritual side of Rome, to learn about the roots of Christianity and to admire the architecture and art of past eras.
+Whether you are a religious person or not, visiting these very special temples is one of the highlights of your trip to Rome, as well as a fantastic opportunity to discover the more spiritual side of Rome, to learn about the roots of Christianity and to admire the architecture and art of past eras.

-Moreover, because of their history and origins, a visit to the Major Basilicas is the perfect complement to other tours such as the one to the catacombs of Rome.
+Moreover, because of their history and origins, a visit to the Major Basilicas is the perfect complement to other tours such as the tour of the Catacombs of Rome.

-How much does it cost to enter the Major Basilicas of Rome?
+How much does it cost to enter the Major Basilicas in Rome?

-Admission to the Major Basilicas of Rome is free of charge.
-However, when visiting St. Peter's Basilica I advise you to purchase a skip-the-line ticket or book a guided tour to avoid the long lines that form at the entrance.
+Admission to the Major Basilicas of Rome is free.
+However, when visiting St. Peter's Basilica I advise you to purchase a skip-the-line ticket or book a guided tour to avoid the very long lines at the entrance.

-Donations: Although entrance to the Major Basilicas is free, donations are always welcome for charity and to carry out the work of conservation and restoration of the temples.
-If you wish to make a donation, you can leave it in the church brush or light a candle.
+- Donations: Although the entrance to the Major Basilicas is free, donations are always welcome for charitable works and to carry out the conservation and restoration of the temples.
+If you wish to make a donation, you can leave it in the church's brush or light a candle.